heslegend/website/src/content/ui/accessibility-and-internationalization/internationalization.md

 [`DateFormat`]: {{site.api}}/flutter/intl/DateFormat-class.html

 <a id="ios-specifics"></a>
-### Localizing for iOS: Updating the iOS app bundle
+### Localizing for iOS: Updating the iOS App Bundle

-Typically, iOS applications define key application metadata, including supported locales, in an `Info.plist` file that is built into the application bundle.
-To configure the locales supported by your app, use the following instructions:
+When developing Flutter apps for iOS, you need to ensure that the App Store correctly displays the supported languages, even though the actual translations are handled within your Flutter code.
+Follow these steps to configure the iOS app bundle:

-1. Open your project's `ios/Runner.xcworkspace` Xcode file.
+1. Open your project's `ios/Runner.xcodeproj` Xcode file.

-2. In the **Project Navigator**, open the `Info.plist` file under the `Runner` project's `Runner` folder.
+2. In the **Project Navigator**, select the **Runner** project under **Projects**.

-3. Select the **Information Property List** item.
+3. Select the **Info** tab in the project editor.

+4. Under the **Localizations** section, click the **Add** button (`+`) to add the languages and regions your app supports.
-   Then select **Add Item** from the **Editor** menu, and select **Localizations** from the pop-up menu.
+   Choose the desired language and region combinations from the pop-up menu.

-4. Select and expand the newly-created `Localizations` item.
-   For each locale your application supports, add a new item and select the locale you wish to add from the pop-up menu in the **Value** field.
-   This list should be consistent with the languages listed in the [`supportedLocales`][] parameter.

-5. Once all supported locales have been added, save the file.
+5. When asked to choose files and reference language, simply select **Finish**.

+6. Xcode will automatically create empty `.strings` files and update the `ios/Runner.xcodeproj/project.pbxproj` file.
+   Although Flutter handles translations, these files are necessary for the App Store to recognize your app's supported languages.

 <a id="advanced-customization"></a>
 ## Advanced topics for further customization